TylerMetz/Saucier720/AngularCLI.md

 ## Deploying to Github Pages
 - `ng deploy --base_href=/Saucier720/`
-- I created a bash script to deploy
-: `./deploy.sh` while in the app directory to run it
+- I created a bash script to deploy run `./deploy.sh` while in the app directory to run it